hEINsteinkim/dump1090/README.md

     ./dump1090 --ifile /path/to/binfile

-The binary file should be created using `rtl_sdr` like this (or with any other program that is able to output 8-bit unsigned IQ samples at 2Mhz sample rate).
+The binary file can be created using `rtl_sdr` or `hackrf_transfer` (requires conversion).
+File contents need to be 8-bit unsigned IQ samples at 2Mhz sample rate.

+Example with rtl_sdr:

     rtl_sdr -f 1090000000 -s 2000000 -g 50 output.bin

-In the example `rtl_sdr` a gain of 50 is used, simply you should use the highest gain availabe for your tuner.
+In the example a gain of 50 is used, simply you should use the highest gain availabe for your tuner.
 This is not needed when calling Dump1090 itself as it is able to select the highest gain supported automatically.

+Example with hackrf_transfer:

+    hackrf_transfer -r output.sb -f 1090000000 -s 2000000 -p 0 -a 0 -l 32 -g 48
+    sox -r 2000000 -c 1 output.sb output.ub

+In the example RX/TX RF amplifier is disabled, IF gain is set 32dB and baseband gain is set to 48dB (80% values).
+As opposed to RTL SDR devices, HackRF returns signed IQ values, so [SoX](http://sox.sourceforge.net/) is used to convert them to unsigned IQ values.

 It is possible to feed the program with data via standard input using the --ifile option with "-" as argument.